fernandesclancy/SCT_DS_2/README.md

 Age Distribution Histogram
 Survival Rate by Gender and Class

-Correlation Heatmap
+Correlation Heatmap /n
-Pairplot for Age, Fare, and Pclass colored by Survival Libraries Used pandas for data manipulation matplotlib and seaborn for data visualization
+Pairplot for Age, Fare, and Pclass colored by Survival/n Libraries Used/n pandas for data manipulation matplotlib and seaborn for data visualization

 *Key Findings*
 Gender and Survival: Women had a significantly higher survival rate than men.

 Class and Survival: First-class passengers were more likely to survive compared to second and third-class passengers.

 Age and Fare Correlations: Younger passengers and those who paid higher fares had a slight survival advantage.

 *Acknowledgements*